Video shows Britney Spears inadvertently hit herself in the face in encounter with Victor Wembanyama

 In the report, police said surveillance footage of the event “showed Britney going to tap the Spurs player on the shoulder.
 When she touched the player (redacted) pushes her hand off of the player without looking which causes Britney’s hand to hit herself in the face.”

+Spears filed a police report after the incident outside the restaurant, alleging battery.
+On Friday, she posted a reaction to Instagram with a caption that said "Either way I'm still a huge fan of the NBA player … it's not his fault his security hit me."

-Wembanyama is scheduled to make his NBA Summer League debut for the Spurs in Las Vegas on Friday night.
+Wembanyama was making his NBA Summer League debut for the Spurs in Las Vegas on Friday night.
 The 7-foot-3 French teen was the No. 1 pick in last month's NBA draft and is entering the league with as much acclaim as anyone since LeBron James in 2003.

-The altercation happened Wednesday night; Spears said she recognized Wembanyama at another hotel earlier in the evening and when seeing him again at the Aria Resort & Casino she “decided to approach him and congratulate him on his success.”
+The altercation happened Wednesday night; Spears said she recognized Wembanyama at another hotel earlier in the evening and when seeing him again entering a restaurant at the Aria Resort & Casino she “decided to approach him and congratulate him on his success.”

-Spears said, “His security then back handed me in the face without looking back, in front of a crowd.
+Spears said Thursday, “His security then back handed me in the face without looking back, in front of a crowd.
 Nearly knocking me down and causing my glasses off my face.”

 Police interviewed security guards for the Spurs and Spears, both of whom said pushing a hand off someone’s shoulder is a standard response, according to the report.
 The security guard for the Spurs said he spoke with Spears afterward, identified himself and apologized.
 Spears’ security team said she also apologized, the police report said.